 - Information engineering - develop fundamental theory and applications relating to the generation, distribution, analysis and use of information in engineering and biological systems.

-Four themes open opportunities for adventurous research and address major challenges:
+Four research themes open opportunities for adventurous research and address major challenges:

-- Energy, transport and urban infrastructure - creating sustainable integrated solutions for the provision of energy, transport, information, buildings, water and waste treatment in the context of the urban environment.
+- Energy, transport and urban infrastructure - creating sustainable integrated solutions for the provision of energy, transport, and infrastructure

 The undergraduate course has proved to be extremely popular and successful, attracting students from all around the world with an annual intake of over 300.
 It is four years in length with largely common courses for the first two years followed by a choice of options in later years.
 This distinctive structure gives plenty of opportunity for innovation and development.
 Modules are constantly being introduced and updated to reflect advances in engineering, including the Department's research themes.
 This often involves new ways of collaborating with other departments.